tsimbalar/serilog-settings-comparison/docs/README.md

 ## Environment variable expansion
 Values like `%ENV_VARIABLE%` are replaced by the value of the environment variable `ENV_VARIABLE`.
+This can be used, for instance, to provide environment-dependent property-enrichment (ex: `%COMPUTERNAME%`) or paths (ex: %TEMP%).

 - in **C#** (ex : `EnvironmentVariableExpansion.csx`)